Romans 12 · KJV

 Reflection

 Today's verse is Romans 12:21: Be not overcome of evil, but overcome evil with good.
-In a world where headlines often highlight darkness—like the recent attacks and tragic events involving young lives—we can feel overwhelmed by the weight of evil around us.
-It’s easy to let fear and negativity take hold, but this verse encourages us to respond differently.
-How can we overcome evil with good in our daily lives?
-It might be as simple as showing kindness to a stranger, reaching out to a friend in need, or standing up for someone who feels marginalized.
-Each small act of goodness creates ripples of hope, countering the negativity we see.
-Remember, our actions can shine a light in the darkness, inspiring others to do the same.
-Let’s choose to be the good in our communities, fostering love and compassion, even amid troubling news.
-Every positive choice matters.
+In a world that can feel uncertain and heavy, we may find ourselves overwhelmed by negativity.
+It’s easy to let fear take hold, but we are encouraged to respond with hope and positivity.
+How can we bring goodness into our daily lives?
+It might be as simple as showing kindness to a stranger, reaching out to a friend in need, or uplifting someone who feels alone.
+Each small act of love creates ripples of hope, countering the heaviness we encounter.
+Remember, our actions can illuminate the path for others, inspiring them to join in.
+Let’s choose to be a source of goodness in our communities, fostering love and compassion, even when challenges arise.
+Every positive choice makes a difference.
 Embrace the good today!

 Prayer